NikolaiUsyk/Lemma/sketchpad/adminToDo.md

 ## Site
 -   Python Static Site Generator?
 Pelican Looks promising.
 -   Maybe do the Ruby tutorial
--   Finish intro to Vikram tomorrow before you do any real work.

 ## Immediate Work Tasks
 -   Rewrite make with python.
 Can I make python a stand-alone application?